Code of Conduct #FNF24

 The European Union is changing.
 We feel it is more important than ever to share our ideas and concerns, network and develop strategies for digital rights advocacy.

 We strongly encourage everyone to schedule meetings with policy-makers ahead of time, so that you can discuss with them the topics and sessions you brought to FNF.
-We are preparing a guide to help you with that.
-This is to be published here soon.
+We prepared a guide to help you with that.

 You can help others in getting in touch with policy makers?
 Please offer a session, prepare MEP meetings together and take others along!